makerspet/makerspet_snoopy/firmware/README.md

     That will tell you the reason for the failure.
   - Alternatively, connect your ESP32 module to your Arduino IDE using a USB cable, select the Arduino IDE COM port by clicking Tools -> Port, click Tools -> Serial Monitor to open the Arduino IDE console and set its baud rate to 115200.
-Reset your ESP32 module by pressing its BOOT button and observe ESP32 printing diagnostic information while establishing its WiFi network, a WiFi connection, a PC connection and associated error messages, if any.
+Reset your ESP32 module by pressing its EN button and observe ESP32 printing diagnostic information while establishing its WiFi network, a WiFi connection, a PC connection and associated error messages, if any.